 Desktop Outlook Extras

-So, what can you do with the desktop version of Outlook that you can’t do online?
+So, what can you do with the desktop version of Microsoft Outlook that you can’t do online?
 Quite a bit, actually.

-While your Microsoft Live account will include a task app and a calendar app, those aren’t quite as tightly integrated with your email client as they are in Outlook desktop.
+While your Microsoft Live account will include a task app and a calendar app, those aren’t quite as tightly integrated with your email client as they are in Microsoft Outlook desktop.

 Also, with the desktop client, you get a really powerful tool called AutoArchive, where you can have the client automatically file away your older emails, so that your inbox can stay nice and lean with little or no effort on your part.

-That alone is enough of a time-saver for many people to opt for using the desktop version of Outlook, even though it isn’t free (Outlook Express, the free desktop version, is no longer available).
+That alone is enough of a time-saver for many people to opt for using the desktop version of Microsoft Outlook, even though it isn’t free (Outlook Express, the free desktop version, is no longer available).